 5) Looking Like a United Team

-Provide cohesive uniforms and/or branded scrubs and establish a dress code (what’s the standard of professional appearance each team member should uphold?), engaging in team-building activities (having in-office team parties and events, spending time together outside of the office, and more) and finally, creating a team mentality all around!
-Remember, the practice has a mission, and everyone is working towards achieving that goal.
-Success will take unity, a group effort, and commitment from everyone.
+Provide cohesive uniforms and/or branded scrubs and establish a dress code (what’s the standard of professional appearance each team member should uphold?), engage in team-building activities (having in-office team parties and events, spending time together outside of the office, and more) and finally, create a team mentality all around!
+Remember, the practice has a mission, and everyone is working toward achieving that goal.
+Success will take unity, group effort, and commitment from everyone.

 6) Creating Respect